jails-org/Components/suggest/README.md

 ---

 Emits `suggest:request` when user inputs some text in the text box.

 Emits `suggest:selected` when user selects a list element.

-Listen `list` event with a model within to render the suggestion list.
+Listen to `list` event with a model within to render the suggestion list.

 ## Markup